kwatsen/xiax/README.md

 elements containing an "originalSrc" attribute.
 If any "originalSrc" attribute is found, then extraction proceeds, else insertion proceeds.

-Note, referring to the diagram above:
+Referring to the diagram above:

- - insertion includes both priming and packing.
+ - "insertion" refers to both priming and packing.
- - extraction includes only unpacking.
+ - "extraction" refers only to unpacking.

 ## Insertion: